swestoverblog/phaser-100-days-of-code/README.md

-# Phaser 3 + TypeScript Template
+# Phaser 3 - 100 Days of Code

-This is a basic Phaser 3 TypeScript template that uses ParcelJS.
+This repo contains my code and log for the `#100DaysOfCode` challenge.
+This template was generated

 ![License](https://img.shields.io/badge/license-MIT-green)

+## 100 Days of Code Log
+You can view the log of what I worked on each day here: [Log](Log.md)

 ## Requirements